 - Those who regularly consume alcoholic beverages

-Aside from determining whether or not you fit into one of the higher-risk groups mentioned above, it is also incredibly important to keep an eye out for potential symptoms and warning signs.
+Aside from determining whether or not you fit into one of the higher-risk groups mentioned above, it is also incredibly important to keep an eye out for potential symptoms and warning signs of vitamin B12 deficiency.
 Because vitamin B12 in a part of many systems within the human body, symptoms of vitamin B12 deficiency can differ greatly.
 Additionally, these symptoms can occur gradually, building up over time.
-These two factors make diagnosing a vitamin B12 deficiency difficult as people are more likely to seek treatment for other conditions as the symptoms for vitamin B12 deficiency are commonly mistaken for other conditions.
+These two factors make diagnosing a vitamin B12 deficiency difficult.
+People are more likely to seek treatment for other conditions as the symptoms for vitamin B12 deficiency are commonly mistaken for other conditions.

 Some, but not all of the symptoms associated with vitamin B12 deficiency include: